Northern Ireland party to prop up Theresa May

 London (CNN)Britain's embattled Prime Minister Theresa May has finally secured a governing majority in the UK Parliament after agreeing a £1 billion ($1.2 billion) deal with a political party with 10 MPs from Northern Ireland.

-The deal with the Democratic Unionist Party (DUP) will ensure the government's Queens Speech and budget passes through Parliament.

-Arlene Foster, leader of the DUP, was pictured signing the deal with May at Downing Street.

-Under the deal, the DUP's 10 lawmakers will back May's minority government over the Queen's Speech, national security and Brexit legislation.
+Under the deal, the 10 lawmakers from the Democratic Unionist Party (DUP) will back May's minority government over the Queen's Speech -- which sets out the legislative program -- as well as bills relating to national security and Brexit.

 In return, the UK government has pledged an extra £1 billion ($1.2bn) investment over the next two years from the British government, in addition to £500 million ($600m) already committed.